Jump to section:

 In all cases, documentation in the form of a statement describing the basis for determining the contribution’s value or receipt from the contributor must be obtained and kept for audit purposes.
 This documentation, the 3rd Party Cost Sharing Certification, must be forwarded to Sponsored Projects & Contracting Services at least yearly, and possibly more often, depending on the agency's reporting requirements.

-SPCS will review the cost sharing expenses posted to cost share subaccounts and, when appropriate, calculate the associated indirect costs to add to the direct labor and fringe benefits amounts using the rate in effect during the fiscal year the labor was performed.
+SPS will review the cost sharing expenses posted to cost share subaccounts and, when appropriate, calculate the associated indirect costs to add to the direct labor and fringe benefits amounts using the rate in effect during the fiscal year the labor was performed.
 Note that the rates used for proposal budgeting purposes may not be the same as the actual rates used to calculate the cost sharing amount.
-SPCS is also responsible for calculating related indirect cost, when appropriate.
+SPS is also responsible for calculating related indirect cost, when appropriate.

 Investigators with complex research, teaching, and administrative workload need to track their commitments to ensure that the total never exceeds 100%.
 Because effort is expressed as a percent of total UA compensated activity, not hours worked, it is not possible to meet the cost sharing requirement expressed as a percentage of effort by working a longer workweek.
 The Worksheet for Analyzing Total Compensated Effort is a tool for analyzing an individual's effort.